Collusion works at the intersection of art, technology and human interaction

 We aim to:

-respond to the unique opportunity to build on Cambridge’s indigenous strength as a world leading technology innovation hub
+respond to the unique opportunity to build on the Cambridge area’s indigenous strength as a world leading technology innovation hub

 deliver exceptional experiences for audiences as both participants and viewers